Floodplain: Flood control

-In order for flood-prone property to qualify for government-subsidized insurance, a local community must adopt an ordinance that protects the floodway and requires that new residential structures built in Special Flood Hazard Areas be elevated to at least the level of the 100-year flood.
-Commercial structures can be elevated or flood proofed to or above this level.
+In order for a flood-prone property to qualify for government-subsidized insurance, a local community must adopt an ordinance that protects the floodway and requires that new residential structures built in Special Flood Hazard Areas be elevated to at least the level of the 100-year flood.
+Commercial structures can be elevated or floodproofed to or above this level.
 In some areas without detailed study information, structures may be required to be elevated to at least two feet above the surrounding grade.
 Many State and local governments have, in addition, adopted floodplain construction regulations which are more restrictive than those mandated by the NFIP.
 The US government also sponsors flood hazard mitigation efforts to reduce flood impacts.
 California's Hazard Mitigation Program is one funding source for mitigation projects.
 A number of whole towns such as English, Indiana, have been completely relocated to remove them from the floodplain.
 Other smaller-scale mitigation efforts include acquiring and demolishing flood-prone buildings or flood-proofing them.

 In some floodplains, such as the Inner Niger Delta of Mali, annual flooding events are a natural part of the local ecology and rural economy, allowing for the raising of crops through recessional agriculture.
 However, in Bangladesh, which occupies the Ganges Delta, the advantages provided by the richness of the alluvial soil of the floodplain are severely offset by frequent floods brought on by cyclones and annual monsoon rains.
-These extreme weather events cause severe economic disruption and loss of human life in the densely-populated region.
+These extreme weather events cause severe economic disruption and loss of human life in the densely populated region.

+Floodplain soils

+Oxygen in floodplain soils

+Floodplain soil composition is unique and varies widely based on microtopography.
+Floodplain forests have high topographic heterogeneity which creates variation in localized hydrologic conditions.
+Soil moisture within the upper 30 cm of the soil profile also varies widely based on microtopography, which affects oxygen availability.
+Floodplain soil stays aerated for long periods in between flooding events, but during flooding, saturated soil can become oxygen-depleted if it stands stagnant for long enough.
+More soil oxygen is available at higher elevations farther from the river.
+Floodplain forests generally experience alternating periods of aerobic and anaerobic soil microbe activity, affecting fine root development and desiccation.